-Gender Impact Assessment (GIA) Status Does s this Council report recommendation g) Introduce a new policy, program a service; or ınd/or YES □ A GIA has been completed. h) Is it a review of a policy, program a service; ind/or A GIA has been completed. that directly and significantly impacts the public?
+Gender Impact Assessment (GIA) Status Does s this Council report recommendation g) Introduce a new policy, program and/or service; or YES 🗆 h) A GIA has been completed. that directly and significantly impacts the public?
 NO ⊠ A GIA is not required.
-Link to Gender Impact Assessment GIA - (Name)
+Link Link to Gender Impact Assessment GIA - (Name)